Local Gaussian process approximation for large computer experiments: Empirical demonstration and comparison

 \subsection{Illustrative example}

 We start by making an out-of-sample comparison of our local approximation methods on the prediction problem described above.
 Comparators include variations based on NN, and greedy selection via MPSE and ALC.
 All greedy methods are initialized with $\theta_0 = 0.7$ which is in the lower quartile of squared distances in $X$.
-We also consider a second iteration of MSPE and ALC local design initialized with smoothed MLEs $\hat{\theta}_n(x)$ from the first stage.
+We furthermore consider a second iteration of MSPE and ALC local design initialized with smoothed MLEs $\hat{\theta}_n(x)$ from the first stage.
 NN with $\hat{\theta}_n(x)$ is included too, which we regard as one of our novel (if small) contributions.
 Note that fully placing NN in the context of the scheme outlined in Section \ref{sec:global} has limits since later stage local NN designs would be identical to those from the first stage, as they do not depend on $\theta$.
 We consider variations where MLEs are not calculated.
 In those cases we used $\theta_0 = 1$ which is a reasonable but not optimal value, inside but towards the upper extreme of the 95\% interval of $\hat{\theta}_n(x)$-values found, {\em ex poste}, by the other methods.
 The timings were obtained with 8 threads on $4$-core hyperthreaded iMac, via {\tt OpenMP} pragmas.
-All other particulars are exactly as described by the illustrations above: the local methods start with $n_0 = 6$ NNs, and grow iteratively until $n = 50$, i.e., using the {\tt laGP} package defaults.
-We also consider a ``big'' NN benchmark, which uses $n=200$.
+All other particulars are exactly as described by the illustrations above We also consider a ``big'' NN benchmark, which uses $n=200$.
+The others used $n=50$, as previously.

-Table \ref{t:compare} summarizes predictive accuracy with RMSE, which is self-explanatory, and $\sqrt{1-\mathrm{NSE}}$, included here for completeness as NSE was used as the main metric of comparison in an earlier study [see Section \ref{sec:rcsc} for more details].
-The rows of the table are sorted by accuracy, with smaller being better.
-Predictive uncertainty is summarized with pointwise 95\% coverage rates and p standard deviations.